LemurPwned/cmtj/docs/index.md

 All contributions are welcome, please leave an issue if you've encountered any trouble with setup or running the library.

+## Docker

+In the `docker` directory there's a `Dockerfile` that can be used to build a docker image with the library installed.
+`Dockerfile.app` is used for streamlit development.

 ## Precommit

 There's a `.pre-commit-config.yaml` that does some basic python and cpp lints and checks.
 More static analysis to come in the future.